mjschultz/django-tastefulpy/docs/resources.rst

 In terms of a REST-style architecture, a "resource" is a collection of similar data.
 This data could be a table of a database, a collection of other resources or a similar form of data storage.
-In Tastypie, these resources are generally intermediaries between the end user & objects, usually Django models.
-As such, ``Resource`` (and its model-specific twin ``ModelResource``) form the heart of Tastypie's functionality.
+In Tastefulpy, these resources are generally intermediaries between the end user & objects, usually Django models.
+As such, ``Resource`` (and its model-specific twin ``ModelResource``) form the heart of Tastefulpy's functionality.

 Quick Start